YashM8/yashm8.github.io/_pages/about.md

 Experience
 ------
-### Automation Software Engineer 🧪
+### Bioinformatics and Control Developer 🧪
 **[Lux Bio](https://www.luxbio.ca/)**
 *September 2024 - May 2025*

+Applied AI-based drug discovery tools like AlphaFold and ProteinMPNN to predict sequences and 3D structures of proteins and enzymes.
+These tools are used to help the company optimize its sequence for desired characteristics.

-Revamped automation systems for bioprocess engineering, eliminating control loop errors and improving system reliability by 100%.
-Engineered robust communication systems to interface with sensors, pumps, motors, and valves while designing an intuitive user interface and implementing cloud-based data backup solutions.
-Additionally, contributed to SEO efforts using Wix to enhance the company's online presence.
+Revamped automation systems for bioprocess engineering, eliminating control loop errors and enhancing system reliability by 100%.
+Engineered robust communication systems for sensors, pumps, motors, and valves.
+Developed an intuitive user interface and implemented cloud-based data backup solutions.}

+Contributed to SEO efforts using Wix to enhance the company's online presence.

 ### Undergraduate Research Assistant 🥼
 **[UBC Engineering at Frostad Research Group](https://food.chbe.ubc.ca/)**
 *May 2024 - September 2024*

-Led the development of bespoke software solutions for multiphasic fluid experiments.
-I engineered deep learning-based particle tracking software to efficiently analyze fluid behavior and engineered hardware automation systems to enhance data acquisition accuracy.
-By collaborating with interdisciplinary teams of researchers and engineers, I addressed unique project requirements, identified technological gaps, and delivered effective solutions that advanced the group’s research objectives.
+Led the development of bespoke software solutions tailored to the unique challenges of multiphasic fluid experiments.
+Developed efficient (storage and compute) deep learning based particle tracking software to analyze particles in fluid behavior efficiently with single particle precision.
+Built around an easy-to-use UI.

+Automated and developed data collection software for new instruments invented at the research group.

+Collaborated closely with interdisciplinary teams of researchers and engineers to understand the project requirements, identify technological gaps, and devise effective solutions that advance research objectives.

 ### Information Technology Helpdesk Support 👨‍💻
 **[UBC Information Technology](https://it.ubc.ca/services/audio-visual-creative-services/events)**